 Nursing home abuse has become a nationwide problem that society must address.
 In Delaware alone, over 46 percent of residents in nursing homes were the victims of actual harm in 2008.
 This study, conducted by the University of California-San Francisco, also reveals that problems with unsanitary food, poor quality or care, insufficient staffing, incomplete care plans, development of bed sores and outbreak of infections are also rampant throughout Delaware.
 It is important for family members to be aware that these problems are common in nursing homes so that they can protect loved ones if necessary.
-Family members who are concerned that their loved ones are the victims of abuse or neglect can get in touch with a Delaware elder abuse attorney for help with their legal issues.
+Family members who are concerned that their loved ones are the victims of abuse or neglect can get in touch with a Delaware nursing home abuse lawyer for help with their legal issues.

 According the information collected by Medicare, ten (22%) of the 45 nursing homes in Delaware have been found to have serious violations and deficiencies by investigators.
 Their substandard treatment of residents now deems these Delaware nursing homes as being below average compared to national statistics.
 If your loved one was mistreated, abused, injured or died prematurely from neglect while residing at a Delaware nursing facility, we encourage you to contact the Delaware nursing home abuse & neglect lawyers at Nursing Home Law Center to discuss a claim for compensation during a free case evaluation.
 Let us begin working on your case today.